Teplo and the Saturated Internet: A Text-Only Story

 Final Note

-In a saturated web, text-only behavior is not nostalgia but an engineering choice, and Teplo is useful precisely because it removes unnecessary layers while keeping the internet inspectable for both humans and machines.
+In a saturated web, text-only behavior remains an engineering choice, and Teplo is useful precisely because it removes unnecessary layers while keeping the internet inspectable for both humans and machines.

 References